Pederson homers twice to lead Dodgers over Padres, 7-6

 Pederson’s homer off Richards in the second landed in the Padres’ bullpen beyond the center field wall and bounced into the Dodgers’ bullpen.
 Taylor reached on a triple ahead of Pederson when Grisham mistimed his jump near the center field wall.

-The Dodgers added on in the fifth on Will Smith’s RBI single and Enrique Hernandez’s RBI double.
+The Dodgers added on in the fifth on Smith’s RBI single and Enrique Hernandez’s RBI double.

 Fernando Tatis Jr. hit a two-run homer off Ross Stripling (3-0) with two outs in the fifth, his fourth.
 Wil Myers hit a solo shot off Caleb Ferguson in the eighth, his fourth.